 You are probably dying to know why these icons have the name they do.
 Like many graphs with odd names (hello, Sankey) they were invented by a white dude.
 Named Harvey.
 So consider a phrase that has probably never crossed your mind: Try out some Harvey Balls.

 This post is an excerpt from my latest book, Effective Data Visualization, 2nd edition, which contains the largest collection of ways to visualize qualitative data in its Chapter 8.
-Join us in the Evergreen Data Visualization Academy or our Graph Guides program to get hands-on help with video tutorials on how to make effective data visualization, even with qualitative data.
+Join us in the Evergreen Data Visualization Academy or The Evergreen Data Certification Program to get hands-on help with video tutorials on how to make effective data visualization, even with qualitative data.